dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/log_forwarding.md

 * log.source.s3_bucket_name: name of the S3 bucket the log was forwarded from
 * log.source.s3_key_name: key name of the S3 object that the log entry belongs to
-* log.source.forwarder: the ARN of the AWS Lambda function that forwarded the log entry (this helps if you have multiple log forwarding instances running)
+* cloud.log_forwarder: the ARN of the AWS Lambda function that forwarded the log entry (this helps if you have multiple log forwarding instances running)

 The `dynatrace-aws-s3-log-forwarder` automatically annotates logs and extracts relevant attributes for supported AWS services with fields like `aws.account.id`, `aws.region`...
 The following AWS-vended logs are supported: